Beef In Beer – Homely Food

 Beef stews are delicious and so easy to make and beef in beer is extra special!
 Lots of beef flavour and lovely tender pieces and much less cost than roast beef or a steak.
 Tasty enough for a dinner party and homely enough for a family meal, it is an ideal choice when looking for a filling, tasty meal.

 It is also a good substitue for a Sunday roast dinner, if you are trying to cook on a budget.
 The stew plus vegetables will cost around £6 for a meal for four.
 It is very filling and tasty so you won’t feel like you have had a low cost meal!
+You still get that delicious beef flavour and tender meat that youget for a Sunday roast.

 Full of flavour, filling and yet so easy to prepare, this beef in beer will delight your family and friends, and your purse